kamu-data/kamu-cli/docs/install.md

 * All of our `docker` images are based on reputable source images and are available for review [[1]](https://github.com/kamu-data/kamu-cli) [[2]](https://github.com/kamu-data/kamu-engine-spark) [[3]](https://github.com/kamu-data/kamu-engine-flink)
 * When `kamu` starts `docker` containers it limits the scope of volumes it's mounting to a minimum.
 You can review the volume mounts by running `kamu` with `-v` flag or using `docker ps`.

-To avoid all these issues please check out the experimental [`podman` support](#experimental-using-podman-instead-of-docker) - this container runtime operates in daemon-less and root-less mode, so it's fully compliant with the standard Unix permission model.
+To avoid all these issues please consider using [`podman`](#using-podman-instead-of-docker) - this container runtime operates in daemon-less and root-less mode, so it's fully compliant with the standard Unix permission model.

-## Experimental: Using Podman instead of Docker
+## Using Podman instead of Docker
-We added an experimental support for [`podman`](https://podman.io/) - an alternative container runtime that fixes the shortcomings of `docker` [related to security](#a-note-on-security).
+[`podman`](https://podman.io/) is an alternative container runtime that fixes the shortcomings of `docker` [related to security](#a-note-on-security).
 We highly recommend you to give it a try, as we are planning to make it a default runtime in the near future.

 In order to instruct `kamu` to use `podman` run: